Sahir1234/jsearch-app/README.md

 ## Purpose and Contributions

-This application was developed by Sahir Mody as part of the 2019 Capital One Software Engineering Summit Application.
+This application was developed by Sahir Mody.
 If you wish to contribute, please submit a pull request or contact sahir.mody@gmail.com for more information on how to contribute.
 Some new features I would like to add in future development that I did not have time to do for this challenge include adding a game feature